For two years, from 2009 to 2010, I worked as a remote freelancer in Buenos Aires, Argentina.

 Because it turns out working remotely is its skill.
 You can be great at your job, but terrible at doing it as a remote worker.
 Part of the problem is that there’s so much opportunity for distraction.
 When you’re just sitting in front of the internet for hours each day, with no one else around, it’s easy to go down the rabbit hole of distraction and finish the day having hardly gotten anything of value done.

 Also, some people just don’t like the isolation.
 They’d naturally rather be around colleagues when they’re working, feel lonely working at a desk by themselves, and so they don’t last long in remote positions.

-If you’re just starting out, you can set your prices really low just to get some experience under your belt – Upwork actually features new workers looking for their first gigs, so it may be a little easier to get this experience these days.
+If you’re just starting, you can set your prices low just to get some experience under your belt – Upwork features new workers looking for their first gigs, so it may be a little easier to get this experience these days.

 Third, you can also lend a hand for free to get that experience.
 A lot of different software platforms have forums where users can ask questions about their service, and anyone can answer.

-WordPress is a great example of this, and on their careers page they actually mention helping people on their forums as a sign that you might be the right kind of person to work at their completely remote company.
+WordPress is a great example of this, and on their careers page, they mention helping people on their forums as a sign that you might be the right kind of person to work at their completely remote company.